kukolev/neverless/knowledge_base/spec.md

 #### Objects high-light
 * All game objects high-lighted on mouse over.

+#### Destination marker
+* A special marker visualizes the point to which the player goes.

 #### Player movement
 * Player is able to move through the area of location
 * Player can't move through impossible terrain